ur-whitelab/hoomd-tf/README.md

 The following packages are required to compile:

-* `tensorflow < 2.0`
-* `hoomd-blue >= 2.5.2`
-* `numpy`
+    tensorflow >= 2.0
+    hoomd-blue >= 2.5.2
-* `tbb-devel (only for hoomd-blue 2.8 and above)`
+    tbb-devel (only for hoomd-blue 2.8 and above if installed with conda)

 tbb-devel is required for hoomd-blue 2.8 or above when using the hoomd-blue conda release.
 It is not automatically installed when installing hoomd-blue, so use `conda install -c conda-forge tbb-devel` to install.
-The Tensorflow version should be any Tensorflow 1 release.
-The higher versions, like 1.14, 1.15, will give lots of warnings about migrating code to Tensorflow 2.0.
-It is recommended you install via pip:
+The Tensorflow version should be any Tensorflow 2 release.

-    pip install tensorflow-gpu==1.15.0
+It is recommended you install via pip.

 # Citation